-If you have been abused or neglected at Norman & Marie Bate Residence, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Norman & Marie Bate Residence, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Norman & Marie Bate Residence is an Intermediate Care Facility serving the community of Libertyville.
 They offer residents with 12 certified beds and nursing care and support services.
 The latter include housekeeping and personal care, among others.
 Norman & Marie Bate Residence is located at I-94 & Il Route 176 (Box 520), Libertyville, IL and may be reached through telephone number 847-362-4636.
 The Illinois Nursing Home Care Act and Department of Public Health govern Norman & Marie Bate Residence.

 Norman & Marie Bate Residence’s Address, Phone Number, and Contact Information